 And who might those fantastic writers be?
 Well, let me tell you all about them!
-Here are the nine authors who I am honored and excited to have interviewed for this forthcoming feature!
+Here are the eight authors who I am honored and excited to have interviewed for this forthcoming feature!
 Big thanks to each and every one of them for taking the time to answer my questions.
 I’m looking so forward to sharing their responses throughout the rest of the month!

 Kristi DeMeester is a horror author based in Atlanta.
 Her fiction has appeared in Apex, Shimmer, Black Static, and Year’s Best Weird Fiction, among others.
 Her chapbook, Split Tongues, was released last year through Dim Shores, and her debut novel, Beneath, is coming soon from Word Horde.
 Find her at her author website.